zama-ai/concrete-ml/pypi_readme.md

-# ConcreteML
+# Concrete ML

-ConcreteML is a python package that contains the tools data scientists need to compile various models into their Fully Homomorphic Encryption (FHE) equivalents.
-ConcreteML goes on top of the Concrete Framework.
+Concrete ML is a python package that contains the tools data scientists need to compile various models into their Fully Homomorphic Encryption (FHE) equivalents.
+Concrete ML goes on top of the Concrete Framework.